Updated March 2026

 Final Thoughts

 For most Bitcoin users, Sparrow Wallet is the desktop wallet to get.
-It combines privacy tools, hardware wallet support, and advanced features in a package that is powerful without being impenetrable.
+It combines privacy tools, hardware wallet support, and advanced features in a package that's powerful without being impenetrable.
 If you already run a full node, Specter Desktop is the natural multisig coordinator.
 And if privacy is your top priority, Wasabi Wallet makes CoinJoin accessible.

 The ideal setup pairs a desktop wallet with a hardware wallet.
 Your desktop software handles the interface, transaction building, and privacy features, while the hardware wallet keeps your private keys safely offline.
-This combination gives you the control of a desktop wallet with the security of cold storage.

 Last updated: March 2026